pulumi/pulumi/docs/design/deps.md

 ## References

 Each package is referenced using a URL-like scheme, facilitating multiple package management distribution schemes.
-For example, the URL `https://hub.mu.com/aws/ec2#^1.0.6` references the `aws/ec2` package on MuHub's built-in package manager, and askes specifically for version `1.0.6` or higher using semantic versioning resolution.
+For example, the URL `https://hub.mu.com/aws#^1.0.6` references the `aws` package on MuHub's built-in package manager, and askes specifically for version `1.0.6` or higher using semantic versioning resolution.
+Note that package names may have multiple parts, delimited by `/`, as part of the URL; for example `https:/hub.mu.com/a/b/c`.

 Specifically, the reference has up to four parts: a protocol, base URL, name, and version:

     PackName = [ Protocol ] [ BaseURL ] NamePart [ Version ]
     Protocol = "http://" | "https://" | "ssh://" | ...
-    BaseURL  = URL* .
-(URL | .)* "/"
+    BaseURL  = URL* "."
+(URL | ".")* "/"
     URL      = (* valid URL characters *)
     NamePart = (Identifier "/")* Identifier
     Version  = "#" (* valid version numbers *)